 - Cool your bundt cake for 5 minutes before turning out onto a cooling rack.

-Tips on making this recipe
+Tips on Making this Apple Cake

 - Don't stress about peeling all the apples perfectly-rustic is good.